Value of Old Tools: Maker Marks, Use, Completeness, Patina and Condition

 When to get a professional appraisal

 Use a professional appraisal for insurance, estate division, donation, resale of a significant collection, or a tool that may be rare.
-A signed report can document identification, condition, comparable sales, and limitations.
+A signed report can document identification, condition, market evidence, and limitations.

 For format expectations, see the professional sample report.